 Getting Your Smoker and Charcoal Ready

-When using a charcoal smoker, you will want to have a constant supply of charcoal lumps hot and ready to go to so you can regulate the temperature easily in the smoker.
+When using a charcoal smoker, you need a constant supply of hot charcoal ready to use for regulating the temperature easily in the smoker.
 To create a stockpile of hot charcoal, use a chimney starter.

 The chimney starter allows you to get charcoal lit before adding it to the smoker.
 Do not use lighter fluid soaked charcoal, as it will add a bad taste to your meat.
 I suggest using lighter cubes or newspaper to get the charcoal going on your charcoal smoker.
 Once the charcoal is all lit, transfer it from the chimney into the bottom of your smoker.